+I.

 The Unquiet Grave

 How cold the Winds do blow.

 "How cold the winds do blow, dear love!

 And a few small drops of rain!

-I never, never had but one true love,
+I never, never had but one true love;

 In the greenwood he was slain.

-I'll do as much for my true love As any young girl may: I'll sit and mourn upon his grave For twelve months and a day."
+I'll do as much for my true love As any young girl may: I'll sit and mourn upon his grave For a twelvemonth and a day."

-When twelve months and a day were up Then he began to speak "O, who is it sits upon my grave And will not let me sleep?"
+When twelve months and a day were up Then he began to speak Saying "Who is that, sits upon my grave, And will not let me sleep?"

-"It's I, it's I, your own true love, Your own true love!"said she "One single sweet kiss from your clay-cold lips!
+"It's I, it's I, your own true love,

+Your own true love!"said she,

+"One single sweet kiss from your clay-cold lips!

 That's all I want from thee!"

-"My lips they are as cold as any clay, My breath is heavy and strong, If you were to kiss my clay-cold lips Your life it won't be long.
+"My lips they are as cold as clay

+My breath is earthy and strong,

+And if you were to kiss my clay-cold lips

+Your life would not be long.

-It's down in yonder garden, love, Where we were used to walk, There's finest flowers that ever grew All withered to the stalk.
+It's down in yonder garden, love, Where you and I used to walk, There's finest flowers that ever grew That's withered to the stalk.

-They're withered and dried up, dear love, Never to return any day, So it's you, and I, and all must die, When Christ calls us away."
+They're withered and dried up, dear love, Never to return any day, So it's you, and I, and all must die When Christ calls us away."